 Moments is a work in progress.
 The idea was to publish a new short story every Friday in 2021, starting on 8 January.
-This is a large and demanding task, and half a year has gone by succesfully.
-At the end of June 2021, it was decided to take a break for exactly a year.
-This has to do with work, life’s obligations and a novel that is as good as ready, but can’t be finished while this project is active.
-To get that done, and prevent stagnation of this project, the second half will be worked on exactly a year later than originally planned.
+This was a large and demanding task, and after half a year of succesfully publishing a new story every week, life caught up.
+Work got too busy, meaning little to no time to write.
+At the end of June 2021, it was decided to take a break.

 The Performer – Published 25 June 2021

 The audience was still stomping and clapping, calling his name.
 It annoyed him slightly.
 What did they want from him?
 The same old songs he’d played for years on end?
 The same banter between the songs?
 I wrote this one after… blah, blah, blah.

 According to Icelandic tradition, on the night of Summer Solstice, cows can speak, seals turn into humans and rolling in the morning dew will bring good fortune.
 And the sun doesn’t set.

 The House of the Living – Published 11 June 2021

 We did not turn on the lights at night, as you probably expect of our sort.
 Neither did we slam doors or look through the windows from the outside.
 Never did we rearrange jars in the kitchen or throw furniture around.
 We are not like that.

 Waking up to a thundering headache, it took a while for my eyes to adjust, yet I couldn’t place where I was.
 Never been here before.
 Music played somewhere.

 Spectre is defined as a a ghost; phantom; apparition.
 Most of the stories so far have been flash fiction, 1000 words or less.
 This one is so short, you could print it on a napkin in a fancy café.

 A New Eden – Published 28 May 2021